Maintaining Your Home

 Swimming Pool/Spa Safety Barriers

-Further Information can be found at the VBA website
+Further Information, including safety barrier checklists, can be found at the VBA website.

 Water tanks must be installed and certified by a licensed plumber.
 Domestic rainwater tanks do not need a building permit, however if there are earthworks, retaining walls or any type of building structure associated with the tank, you may be required to apply for a building and/or planning permit.